‘SMAAK‘ is the flemish word for ‘TASTE‘.

 Belgian Smaak has proven itself to be a valuable resource for beer and food lovers like myself.
 Its design is very stylish, the content is always informative and the videos are very professional.
 I’m looking forward to see it grow in coming years.

 SO WHO ARE WE?

 We were finalists in both ‘Best Drinks Coverage’ category of the Saveur Blog Awards 2016 and the ‘Diaspora’ category of the Littlewoods Ireland Blog Awards 2016.
-We have previously been finalists (in 2014) and shortlisted (in 2015) in the Blog Awards Ireland and (in 2014) at the Knack Weekend Blog Awards in Belgium.
-We were also finalists in the New Media Europe Awards 2016 in the ‘World’s Best Podcast’ category.
+We have also been finalists at the Knack Weekend Blog Awards in Belgium and the New Media Europe Awards 2016 in the ‘World’s Best Podcast’ category.